lexie-423/notebook-by-zizi/docs/English/toefl/writing/exercise/Academic.md

 The topic of globalization has generated much discussion in recent years.
 My personal belief is that when nations interact together it leads to less suffering.
 For example, people who suffer from natural catastrophes can import goods and services to help mitigate (reduce/alleviate) their losses and recover quickly.
 Citizens of nations who may be going through war or famine can flee to neighbouring countries for shelter.
 I understand Alex’s concern over cultural homogenization, but I believe she misses another critical point.
 Much of the food found in grocery stores around the world is imported.
 Our very diet is due to the international trade partnerships and alliances forged over the last half of the 20th century.
 International trade and travel are not possible in a world without globalization, which is why I believe it is crucial to maintain our current global policies for a safer world with a higher standard of living.

 也可以I totally agree with xxx point about xxx and I would like to add

+## Exercise 23

+I am in favor of Rachel’s opinion, and I have something to add.
+For students, facilities like libraries can offer students extra knowledge, such as the further proof of a hard theorem in mathematics, which will ignite their interest in certain area.
+Furthermore, the optimization of the environment of facilities like libraries will create a more positive atmosphere for students and professors and motivate them to dive themselves into learning.
+From a broader perspective, a library with large capacity and the most advanced equipment can definitely raise the level of school.
+Therefore, funding for environment of libraries can promote the reputation of the university, thus appealing to more talented professors and benefiting the school as a whole.
+113